SmittyHalibut/GR-MultipleReceivers/README.md

 When you start a WSJT-X instance like that, it starts with a completely fresh, default configuration.
 Configure it as you would normally:
 * Main Screen:
   * Set the band and mode
+  * If this is a WSPR page, be sure to check "Upload Spots."
+This is why we're here, right?
 * Settings:
   * General Tab: Enter your callsign and grid
+  * Check "Decode After EME Delay"
+    * Why?
+We aren't doing EME, but the GNU Radio system adds about a 2 second delay to processing.
+Enabling this tells WSJT-X to delay the decoding by about 2 seconds.
+In the case of EME, it's because of the speed of light between the earth and moon.
+In this case, it's because of the GNU Radio processing.
+But the effect is the same.
   * Audio Tab: For Input, select the `wsjtx_[band]_[mode]` interface as appropriate.
 Keep it on Mono.
 Don't worry about Output, leave it blank.
   * Reporting Tab: Check "Enable PSK Reporter Spotting".
 (That's why we're here, right?)
   * All other settings are ok defaulted, but you're welcome to change anything else you want.